shokrof/Fissh/README.md

 ### createMd5sumsList
 1. split the file into chunk(10M). chunks will be saved on /tmp/Fissh.chunks.randomtext
 2. calculate md5sum for each chunk
+3. output list in the format: chunkpath \t md5sum
 ###
 ### clean
 1. clean temporary files